BeauBouchard/Sysadmin-scripts/README.md

  **Description:**

 A small script to load a list of IPs into iptables, assumes that the IP addresses you wish to block are put in file /etc/iptablesv4.list.
 The iplist file can contain comments starting with ; or #, however you can not comment after the IP listing in this version.
+See the file [iptablesv4.conf](https://raw.githubusercontent.com/BeauBouchard/Sysadmin-scripts/master/etc/iptablesv4.conf) for an example of acceptable formats for an IP range and list.

  * #comment allowed
  * 192.168.101.1 # NOT ALLOWED